gbroxey/blog/wip2.md

 $$\dnat(A) = \dnat(A_1) H(A_0) = \frac{1}{3} \sum_{i, j \geq 0} \frac{1}{4^i 9^j} = \frac{1}{2}$$

+---

-Perhaps surprisingly, we can prove a very good upper bound on the lower density of $S$.
+Perhaps surprisingly, we can prove a very good upper bound on the lower density of $A$.
 This section is dedicated to providing a proof that, if $S \perp \lbrace 1, 2, 3 \rbrace$, then $\dinf(S) \leq \frac{1}{2}$.

 To do so, we need to introduce the concept of logarithmic density.